adonoho/DDGPreferences/Readme.md

 This is an advanced technique and, if you can, I recommend that you avoid using it.
-Any NSCoding compliant class can be stored, with care, in DDGPreferences.
-As DDGPreferences uses the properties to determine what needs to be persisted, you cannot just define a @property for your class that is not one of those supported by Apple's .plist format; you need to define an NSData typed instance variable to hold an archived instance of your class/structure.
+Any NSCoding compliant class can be stored, with care, in `DDGPreferences`.
+As `DDGPreferences` uses the properties to determine what needs to be persisted, you cannot just define a @property for your class that is not one of those supported by Apple's .plist format; you need to define an NSData typed instance variable to hold an archived instance of your class/structure.